-Evaded Tolls (aka Toll Revenue Leakage) are projected for 2018 and 2019 as per the Authority's 2019 tentative budget.
-Thereafter, Evaded Tolls are projected at 6.0% of Toll Revenues.
+Projected Evaded Tolls (aka Toll Revenue Leakage) in 2019 is estimated based on 2019 actual to date and thereafter is projected at 6.0% of Toll Revenues.
 See "THE TOLLWAY SYSTEM - Toll Collections" for a discussion of Evaded Tolls.

-(3) Evasion Recovery is projected for 2018 and 2019 as per the Authority's 2019 tentative budget.
-Thereafter, Evasion Recovery is projected at 80% of Evaded Tolls.
+(3) Projected Evasion Recovery in 2019 is estimated based on 2019 actual to date, and thereafter is projected at 80% of Evaded Tolls.